 Executes the current file in memory.
 If no program is resident in memory when RUN is executed, JagBASIC returns to the command prompt.
+Resumes execution at next line number after BREAK (JagXTREME only).

 RUN ["filename.bas"]

 filename.bas

 The name of the file that you want to execute.
 All open files will be closed and the new program loaded into memory and executed.
 If a filename is not specified, the current open program is executed.